S-furi/cs-graphql/README.md

 Read [server instructions](./server/README.md) for building and running the server.

 ### Client
+Read [client instructions](./client/README.md) for building and running the client.

 *Notes*: Queries works correcty, but subscription does not seem to work.
 A test with [Apollo Kotlin](https://github.com/apollographql/apollo-kotlin) will be made,